No. 8 Ranked Knights Out-Muscle MassBay 103-54!

-The CCRI Knights men's basketball team will next be in action on Tuesday, December 11th at 7 p.m. as they host the Rams of Springfield Technical Community College.
+The CCRI Knights men's basketball team will next be in action on Tuesday, February 12 at 7 p.m. as they host the No. 5 nationally ranked Bristol Community College Bayhawks.

 The Community College of Rhode Island, New England's largest comprehensive community college, enrolls nearly 15,000 students in credit courses and thousands more in non-credit and job training classes.
 Its athletic program boasts 12 varsity programs and an academic support program for all student-athletes.